-Short deck poker is the latest variation to captivate the poker community — it’s fast and exciting.
+Short deck poker, also known as short deck hold’em or six plus hold’em, is the latest variation to captivate the poker community — it’s fast and exciting.
 It’s also, as the name suggests, shorter than other poker variants.
 Poker isn’t alone in this — recent years have seen other sports adopt shorter formats in a bid to create a thrilling alternative, with Arena Football and Big3 being two notable cases.

-The most notable difference in this variation (also known as Short Deck Hold’em or Six Plus Hold’em,) the most notable difference in this version is the number of cards in a deck.
+The most notable difference in this variation is the number of cards in a deck.
 The game removes cards — 2, 3, 4 and 5 — from the deck, leaving dealers with a 36-card deck in which 6 is the lowest number.

 The twist lies in the hand rankings and strategy.
 The number of cards in a deck is crucial to the probability of a hand occurring; the higher the chance, the lower the ranking.

-Due to the reduced deck, it is statistically harder to make a flush than a full house.
-Moreover, the rankings are different, with the flush now being a stronger hand than the full house.
-The table below showcases the rankings in Short Deck Hold’em vs. Texas Hold’em, from highest to lowest.
+Due to the reduced deck, it’s statistically harder to make a flush than a full house, so a flush is the stronger hand.
+The table below showcases the rankings in short deck hold’em vs. Texas Hold’em, from highest to lowest.

 As you can see, a straight vs. three-of-a-kind is another difference in the rankings.
 However, it’s important to note that not every online and brick-and-mortar casino adopts this exact ranking.
-Make sure you acquaint yourself with their house rules to increase your chances of success.
+Make sure you know how to play short deck poker before attempting a game and acquaint yourself with the house rules to increase your chances of success.

 As you can imagine, a short deck poker strategy requires a different thought process than a 52-card game.
 Removing 16 cards from the deck means you’ve got to look at hands differently.
 Moreover, the removal of the four lowest cards means there is a higher probability of receiving higher-value cards.